jonathanmorgan/reddit_collect/README.md

 - // need mysql so we can have concurrency (scanning for and categorizing URLs, for example, while reddit collection is still ongoing).
 - // need to work on the code for collection - gather user info?  check back in on posts, comments?
 - Q - need a way to load JSON directly into django model instance, or is it OK to just load from ReddiWrapper objects?
 For now, just using RediWrapper.
+- test if the reddiwrap post instances have comments nested (I think they don't).
+- * look at using bulk_create() to insert the Posts into the database instead of saving each (1 query instead of 100 for each set of 100... should be much better).